top of page

 Interactions with God #10

 Tim Burns was the name of a guy who I went to high school with in Wexford, PA.
 I didn’t hang out with Tim much, so I never really knew him well.
 Tim also went to West Virginia University after graduating like I did.
-I didn’t see or hang out with him there either.
+I didn’t see, or hang out with him there either.
 I did have one class with him the spring semester in 1983 though, the year I moved to Texas.
 He was retaking an Accounting class that he failed the prior semester, just like I had.
 We both had the same teacher, but at different times.
 Apparently, this teacher failed half his students, in all his classes.
 Just one of those guys I guess…

-Oddly enough, Tim had also transferred to UT in the fall of 1983, just like I did.
+Oddly enough, Tim had also transferred to UT in the fall of 1983, just like I did!
 Both our decisions were completely unrelated.
 I had known he was there, but never hung out with him or saw him on campus…until late in August of the year 1984.

-Rose Corcoran was a girl I met through the Lebanese neighbors who John and I hung out with at the earlier apartment.
+Rose Corcoran, was a girl I met through the Lebanese neighbors who John and I hung out with at the earlier apartment.
 She had been dating one of the guys named Chaukie (Don’t think I spelled his name right), everyone just called him Jackie.
 Rose had a cleaning business as well.
-During the trouble in August, I reached out to her to trade help as another means to get transportation to my cleaning contracts.
-I would basically help her with her cleaning contracts and she would help me with mine.
+During the trouble in August, I had reached out to her to trade help as another means to get transportation to my cleaning contracts.
+I would basically help her with her cleaning contracts, and she would help me with mine.
 She had a car.
 This worked out well because Phil was not always able to get me to my job sites.

 I talked Rose into taking me to the auction.
 When we got there, I had no idea what to expect, so I began to ask people what was going to happen.
 The first guy was great.
-He explained the whole key thing and the rest of the rules.
+He explained the whole key thing, and the rest of the rules.
 He then introduced me to several other guys.
-We had a good half hour before the auction started so he and the others, who seem to take a liking to me, walked around to check out the different vehicles that were scheduled to be auctioned that day.
+We had a good half hour before the auction started, so he and the others, who seem to take a liking to me, walked around to check out the different vehicles, that were scheduled to be auctioned that day.

 Just as the auctioneer was about to start, one of the guys in our little group, said to the others, “OK, you want the VW, you want the Toyota, you want the van, I want the truck, and the kid wants the motorcycle.
-Nobody will bid on the other’s items, OK?”
-They all quickly agreed before I even realized what was happening.
+Nobody bid on the other’s items, OK?”
+They all quickly agreed before I even realized what was happening!

 These auctions were a regular thing in Austin.
-They were a prime place for Used Car dealers to pick up cars to sell real cheap and turn an easy profit.
+They were a prime place for Used Car dealers to pick up cars to sell real cheap, and turn an easy profit.
 Apparently, the group of men I had connected with were the biggest Used Car dealers in the area.
 In one quick moment, my greatest competition for that little motorcycle was gone.
 Watching God move is really cool.

 The bidding started for the vehicles on the list.
 As we went through the cars, we came to the motorcycle and then passed it.
 I started to get discouraged thinking maybe it was not to be auctioned today.
 My new buddy, the guy who took the key out, then said to me, as the auctioneer had already started on another car, “Hey what about your motorcycle?”
 I told him “I don’t know, I guess it is not going to happen today.”
 The guy then interrupted the auctioneer, yes he did, and said to the auctioneer “Hey what about this kids motorcycle?”
-Surprisingly, the auctioneer stopped the bidding and then went back to the motorcycle.
+Surprisingly, the auctioneer stopped the bidding, and then went back to the motorcycle.
 He even apologized to everyone for missing it.

 When I got to the shop, I took out my money to pay them.
 They guy at the counter said, “What is that for?”
 I told him that they said on the phone it would cost $50.
 He said, I had already paid the $50.
 You see, I had assumed that the $50 was additional to the deposit.
 It was not.
-I had enough to get the cable, insurance, tire fixed, gas and anything else I needed to get that thing on the road that day.
+I now had enough to get the cable, insurance, tire fixed, gas and anything else I needed to get that thing on the road that day.

 That motorcycle lasted several years.
 It was ugly and looked like it shouldn’t run at all.
 I often joked that it really didn’t work.
-I said that God had assigned it two angels, one was pushing and the other made the motorcycle sound.
+I said that God had assigned it two angels, one was pushing, and the other made the motorcycle sound.
 I was even pulled over twice by cops who didn’t think that it could possibly have passed inspection.
 I eventually sold it to a kid in Houston for $20 after I had run over it with a van…there was my motorcycle from God for $5.

 He really does have a great sense of humor.

-0 views0 comments
+11 views0 comments

 Recent Posts